 And with high-quality ingredients, including whey protein isolate, Fit Crunch protein bars are a great choice for anyone looking for a healthy protein boost.
 The information presented here highlights the benefits of these gluten-free, high-protein 6-layer baked bars with a soft cake core.

 So whether you’re trying to build muscle, recover from a workout, or simply looking for a satisfying snack, Robert Irvine’s FitCrunch protein bars are a great and delicious way to get more protein from a candy bar.
-With their low sugar content and gluten-free ingredients, these snack size protein bars make for a great treat.
+These snack-size protein bars make for a great treat with their low sugar content and gluten-free ingredients.